omkarudawant/ChatterBot-WebApp/README.md

 ```

 where `mongodb_name` is the name of the database you wish to connect to and `mongodb_uri` is the URI of a remote instance of MongoDB.

+If anyone is facing issues with `PyYAML` please use following command before installing the requirements,

+`pip install --ignore-installed PyYAML`